 GARLIC

-Garlic is a natural antibiotic and can be very effective at killing bad bacteria, viruses, and boosting the immune system.
+Garlic is a natural antibiotic and can be very effective at fighting environmental threats and boosting the immune system.
 I keep fresh garlic, garlic pills, and liquid garlic on hand for when we are exposed or not feeling well.

-We use garlic for ear infections and when we want to boost our immune systems naturally.
+We use garlic for ear discomforts and when we want to boost our immune systems naturally.

 ELDERBERRIES

-Elderberries are loaded with vitamins A, B, and C making it great for stimulating the immune system and keeping us healthy throughout the winter.
+Elderberries are loaded with vitamins A, B, and C making them great for stimulating the immune system and keeping us healthy throughout the winter.

 HAND SANITIZER